 Later in the day, I too enjoy an enormous steak with fries and a beer, for dinner.
 Sailors at the next table talk loud in German and drink prodigious amounts of beer with their brauts.

 Food, eating, and drinking are some of man’s fondest activities.

 Uruguay steaks don’t have to apologize to any chef and I recommend the Mercado as a good place to meet a steak in person, cooked any way you want.

-Living just down the block, I would be negligent not to frequent this establishment and not to mention it.
+Living just down the block, I would be negligent not to eat here as often as possible.